Growth-Kinetics/diffmem_sample_memory/memories/contexts/dr_jekylls_residence.md

 *   **[Prior Event]** Mr. Utterson's stakeout and first meeting with Mr. Hyde occurred at the laboratory door in the by-street.
 *   **[Post-Carew Murder Visit]** Following the murder of Sir Danvers Carew, Utterson is taken through the yard to the laboratory for the first time.
 He finds Jekyll in the cabinet, who gives him a letter supposedly from Hyde.
 Utterson later deduces the letter was not delivered by a messenger but written within the cabinet, and Mr. Guest confirms the handwriting is Jekyll's own, leading Utterson to believe "Henry Jekyll forge for a murderer!"
 *   **[Atmospheric Note]** Despite the hall's comfort, Utterson feels a "shudder in his blood" and reads "a menace in the flickering of the firelight" after his encounter with Hyde, tainting the pleasant space with a sense of dread.
+*   **[The Incident at the Window]** On a Sunday walk, Mr. Utterson and Mr. Enfield stop in the court behind the laboratory.
+They see Dr. Jekyll at the middle window of his cabinet, looking like a "disconsolate prisoner."
+After a brief, sad exchange where Jekyll refuses to go out, his face is suddenly overcome with "abject terror and despair," and the window is slammed shut, horrifying the two onlookers.
 /END 🗺️ **Associated Events & Observations**

 {"id":"dr_jekylls_residence","type":"location","keywords":["jekyll","house","residence","laboratory","dissecting room","hyde","square","by-street","poole","dual","door"],"strength":"Medium"}

 ## SEMANTIC INDEX
-{"name":"Dr. Jekyll's Residence","aliases":["Jekyll's House","The Laboratory"],"type":"location","role":"Physical manifestation of Jekyll/Hyde duality","strength":"Medium","hard_cues":["dual facade","by-street door","laboratory","cabinet","cheval-glass","Poole"],"soft_cues":["respectable front, sinister rear","a house divided","public comfort vs private sordidness"],"emotional_cues":["warm comfort","sinister dread","claustrophobic seclusion"],"related_entities":["dr_jekyll","mr_hyde","mr_utterson","poole"],"file":"memories/contexts/dr_jekylls_residence.md"}
+{"name":"Dr. Jekyll's Residence","aliases":["Jekyll's House","The Laboratory"],"type":"location","role":"Physical symbol of Jekyll/Hyde duality","strength":"Medium","hard_cues":["Jekyll","Hyde","Poole","Utterson","laboratory","cabinet","by-street door"],"soft_cues":["dual facades","respectable front, sinister rear","a house divided"],"emotional_cues":["sinister dread","abject terror","disconsolate prisoner"],"related_entities":["dr_jekyll","mr_hyde","mr_utterson","poole"],"file":"memories/contexts/dr_jekylls_residence.md"}